Collin Murray-Boyles: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "South Carolina 2023 Basketball Commitments".
+Rivals.
+Retrieved August 5, 2025.; "2023 South Carolina Recruiting Class".
+ESPN.
+Retrieved August 5, 2025.; "2023 Team Ranking".
+Rivals.
+Retrieved August 5, 2025.;

 College career

 Prior to the 2023–24 season at South Carolina, Murray-Boyles contracted infectious mononucleosis, resulting in him missing significant time.
 He became a top player upon returning, including being named the Southeastern Conference (SEC) Freshman of the Week in February after performances that included a 31-point game over Vanderbilt.
 At the conclusion of the regular season, Murray-Boyles was named to the SEC All-Freshman Team.

 Following the conclusion of his sophomore season, he declared for the 2025 NBA draft and received a green room invite in the second wave.

 Professional career

-Toronto Raptors (2025–present)

-Murray-Boyles was chosen ninth overall in the 2025 NBA Draft by the Toronto Raptors.
+Murray-Boyles was chosen ninth overall in the 2025 NBA draft by the Toronto Raptors.
 On July 1, 2025, Murray-Boyles signed a rookie-scale contract with the Raptors.
+On January 11, 2026, Murray-Boyles recorded 17 points, 15 rebounds, 3 blocks and 3 steals, propelling Toronto to a 116-115 overtime victory over the Philadelphia 76ers, becoming the first player in Raptors history to achieve those numbers in a game.
+On April 23, 2026, Murray-Boyles posted a playoff career high 22 points, along with 8 rebounds, in a 126-104 victory over the Cleveland Cavaliers.